peakhunt/flyfar/README.md

 # flyfar

-## a simple 2D game with SpriteKit and Objective-C
 Have you ever seen the tiny aircraft sidegame of Town Ship?
 I was so inspired by the tiny game and decided to make my own and here we go!